rewardenv/reward/docs/customization/custom-ssl-certificates.md

 3. **OPTIONAL**: The hosts from the `TRAEFIK_EXTRA_HOSTS` will be automatically configured and mapped to the webservers.

-   However, if you want to finetune the domains (eg: you want to add wildcard domains) create a `.reward/reward-env.yml` file with the contents below (this will be additive to the docker-compose config Reward uses for the env, anything added here will be merged in, and you can see the complete config using `reward env config`):
+   However, if you want to finetune the domains (eg: you want to add wildcard domains) create a `.reward/reward-env.yml` file with the contents below (this will be additive to the docker compose config Reward uses for the env, anything added here will be merged in, and you can see the complete config using `reward env config`):

     ```yaml